 Cloud computing is one of the hottest trends in IT at the moment, allowing businesses to make the most of the internet to manage their operations in an affordable, efficient and secure manner.

 It works by delivering all manner of computer programmes and functions as services across the internet that can be accessed wherever a connection can be found.
-These could be infrastructure, email, applications or storage, to name a few.
+These could be infrastructure, email, applications or storage, or cloud accounting to name a few.